ComposableFi/composable/book/src/nix/getting-started.md

 4. **Nix on macOS (EXPERIMENTAL)**.
 You can also use Nix natively on macOS.
 Nix has excellent cross-system and cross-architecture building support, and a lot of the packages available in the [nixpkgs](https://nixos.wiki/wiki/Nixpkgs) repository support (ARM) macOS. _However, because we use Docker in a lot of our packages, some packages will not run using this method yet as Docker is exclusive to Linux._

 Once you have determined which one you want to use, [follow the official Nix installation instructions](https://nixos.org/download.html).
+_If you picked option 3, you can skip to the bottom of the page._

 _If you're wondering what the author is using: I'm personally using NixOS within a Parallels VM on my M1 Mac.
 DM me (**@cor**) on Slack if you also want this._